 Aside from these variables, there is also the need for proper grow equipment that will maintain the correct environment for the plants.
 And let’s not forget one of the most valuable factors in raising healthy plants – the amount of time you tend to them!
 To achieve maximum results, tending to your plants is often a daily chore.

 Top 4 Biggest Factors For Final Harvest Weight

-The amount of light your plants receive will directly affect your final weigh in after harvest.
+The amount and type of light your plants receive will directly affect your final weigh in after harvest.